nosas/blog/performance_classification/article.md

 ---
 ## Accuracy vs Precision

-Accuracy and precision are closely related.
-The two metrics are often used interchangeably in day-to-day work.
+Accuracy and precision are closely related and often used interchangeably in day-to-day work.
 However, the distinction between accuracy and precision is crucial for engineers and scientists.

 Earlier, we explained how accuracy is how *close* the model is to the correct result whereas precision is how *reliably* the model reaches the correct result.